RobertsLab/resources/docs/DEI-Resources.md

 We are dedicated to providing a welcoming and supportive environment for all people, regardless of background, identity, physical appearance, or manner of communication.
 Any form of language or behavior used to exclude, intimidate, or cause discomfort will not be tolerated.
 This applies to all course participants (instructor, students, guests).
 In order to foster a positive and professional learning environment, we will be using progressive stack discussion methods and these discussion rules:

+_Discussion Rules_

-     - We will listen with the intent to understand.
+1. We will listen with the intent to understand.

-     - We will monitor our own air time, aiming to share the space and time so others may participate as well.
+2. We will monitor our own air time, aiming to share the space and time so others may participate as well.

-     - We will respect those who do not wish to speak.
+3. We will respect those who do not wish to speak.

-     - We will use “I” statements as opposed to generalizations.
+4. We will use “I” statements as opposed to generalizations.

-     - We will not ask anyone to speak on behalf of any group we perceive them to identify with, or that they self-identify with.
+5. We will not ask anyone to speak on behalf of any group we perceive them to identify with, or that they self-identify with.

-     - We will expect discomfort.
+6. We will expect discomfort.

-     - We will resist the urge to “fix” others’ discomfort.
+7. We will resist the urge to “fix” others’ discomfort.

-     - We will elevate impact above intent, and we will apologize when necessary.
+8. We will elevate impact above intent, and we will apologize when necessary.

-     - We will expect and accept non-closure.
+9. We will expect and accept non-closure.
 We acknowledge that these conversations may not be resolved in a single meeting.

-     - We will take lessons learned, but not others’ stories, out of this space.
+10. We will take lessons learned, but not others’ stories, out of this space.

-     - We will not participate in ad hominem attacks.
+11. We will not participate in ad hominem attacks.